Last Updated on June 29, 2022 by Rebecca Huff

 Where young children are concerned

 Children have immune systems that are still developing.
 A lot of children breathe through their mouth, so the air is naturally less filtered exposing them to more contaminants.
-Also, because most children are more active the volume of air they breathe is higher creating a higher level of exposure.
+Also, because most children are more active the volume of air they breathe is higher creating a higher level of exposure to these irritants.

 Reports say that 75 percent of Americans diagnosed with autoimmune disease are women.
 Because autoimmune diseases are complicated, some estimate that it can take multiple doctors and up to five years to get a diagnosis.